MicrosoftDocs/SupportArticles-docs/support/windows-server/user-profiles-and-logon/manage-profile-service-slow-link-detection.md

 ## Summary

 Windows User Profile Service uses slow link detection to determine whether to download a roaming user profile to the client computer when the user signs in.
-If the service determines that the connection to the client computer is slow (or if you disable slow link detection) the client loads the local copy of the roaming user profile, and records the following event:
+If the service determines that the connection to the client computer is slow (or if you disable slow link detection) the client loads the local copy of the roaming user profile.
+The service also records an event that resembles the following:

 > Log Name:      Application
 > Source:        Microsoft-Windows-User Profiles Service